Designations Congruent with Things: Chapter 14

 Not like it once had.

 Numbers, equations, the semiotics of the civilized mind—these can be misinterpreted, there are places they cannot go, there are unsolvable problems, there are limits to confidence intervals, there are boundaries on predictive power imposed by sensitive dependence of initial conditions.
 Even so, mathematics is consistent with itself.
-It is the solid interior revealed at the hearts of physical laws that have had their phenomenological skin opened and peeled back.
+It’s the solid bone that supports physical laws that have had their phenomenological skin opened and peeled back.

 Mathematics, understood perfectly, would allow for a shucking of all deceptions the human mind perpetrates against itself.

 One can only be betrayed by one’s flawed understanding.
 One can be betrayed by it, driven mad by it, tortured by it endlessly.
-How he would like to divorce himself from his biology—from this inadequate chunk of tissue through which he’s forced to interface with the world.
+How he would love to divorce himself from his biology—from this inadequate chunk of tissue through which he’s forced to interface with the world.
 It’s his only interface.
-And it is flawed.
+And it’s flawed.
 Flawed by the vagaries of natural selection.
-Flawed by its physical limitations.
-Flawed by its solipsism and its base links to primitive responses, to the terror that turns on like a spigot as it tries to teach him that which he already knows, to the concept of shame, which is built in simply to improve odds of survival by conformity to social norms.
+Flawed by physical limitations.
+Flawed by its solipsism and its base links to primitive responses, to the terror that turns on like a spigot as it tries to teach that which he already knows, to the shame that is built in simply to improve odds of survival by conformity to social norms.
 He doesn’t like it.
 He’s never liked it.
 And now he likes it less.
 It’s full of glitches and incompatibilities.

-Hermann flinches, fixes Newton with is most overtly wroth-filled glare and snarls, “yes,” with as much energy as total exhaustion and abject misery will grant him.
-“Very astute.
+Hermann flinches, fixes Newton with is most wroth-filled glare, and snarls, “Yes,” with as much energy as total exhaustion and abject misery will grant him, “very astute.
 There’s always been something wrong with me.”

-“Oh for the love,” Newton replies, looking at the ceiling in vexatious relief.
+“Oh for the love.”
+Newton glares at the ceiling in vexatious relief.

 Hermann has no idea what that incomplete phrase might imply.
 His improved insight into Newton’s disorganized consciousness extends only so far.

 “What the hell was that?”
-Newton says, clearly referring to Hermann’s brief period of acute existential agony.
+Newton asks, clearly referring to Hermann’s brief descent into acute existential agony.

 “I’ve always suspected that my brain, as an interface with reality, was deeply flawed.
-Now it is, unquestionably, post your influence, more flawed than ever.”
+Now it is, unquestionably and post your influence, more flawed than ever.”

 “Thanks,” Newton says dryly.
 “But you realize you’re doing my thing right now, right?
 It’s like, the anti-hedge.
 It’s the paralipsis defense.
 Run awaaay from the hedging down a paraliptical rhetorical path.
 I wonder if I can do your thing?
 The hedge you into a hedge garden thing?
 Do people even have gardens of hedges?
 Would that just be a maze?”

 “I do not hedge,” Hermann replies.
-“As we discussed last week, that is not a rhetorical device that I ever employ.”
+“As we discussed last week, ‘hedging’ is not a rhetorical device I ever employ.”

 “So you want what?”
 Newton asks.
 “You have to want something for me to hedge for you, that’s how it works, Hermann, do you seriously not get hedging, as a concept, or are you just pretending not to get it in some display of misdirected virtue?”